Ars-Linguistica/mlconjug3/README.rst

 Academic publications citing mlconjug
 -------------------------------------

-| Ali Malik and Mike Wu and Vrinda Vasavada and Jinpeng Song and John Mitchell and Noah D. Goodman and Chris Piech.
+- | Ali Malik and Mike Wu and Vrinda Vasavada and Jinpeng Song and John Mitchell and Noah D. Goodman and Chris Piech.
   | "`Generative Grading Neural Approximate Parsing for Automated Student Feedback`_".
-| CoRR abs/1905.09916 (2019).
+  | Proceedings of the 34th AAAI conference on Artificial Intelligence, 2019.

 BibTeX
 ------